concur/developer.concur.com/api-reference/index.markdown

 ## 3. Get your app certified
 After you have completed development and testing, submit your app for [certification][8].
+**NOTE:** This only applies to developers who are building an integration across multiple clients (i.e., an app that would appear in the App Center or TMC integrations).
+Concur clients who are using these APIs for interaction with their own data do not need to go through certification.

 ## Addtional Helpful Info